mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

 ### Copy VMware ISO to correct folder

-Once you get your prefered VMware ISO downloaded, place the ISO folder (with contents) in the TFTP_Root or somewhere else where it will be accessible during the PXE Boot process.
+Once you get your preferred VMware ISO downloaded, place the ISO folder (with contents) in the TFTP_Root or somewhere else where it will be accessible during the PXE Boot process.

 I listed my organization above, but the ISO can actually be in a few different places.

 You will likely start off with a file named "default" like this in your "..\tftp_root\pxelinux.cfg" directory.

 NOTE: the file "default" has no file extension.

+    default menu.c32
+    menu title ESX Boot Menu
+    timeout 400

+    ##PXE boot the installer and perform a scripted installation with
+    ##local or remote media (RPM files), as specified in the installation script

+    label scripted
+    menu label 1 - ESXi Scripted Installation for HPE G9s KERNEL ESXi-6.0.0-Update2-3620759-HPE/mboot.c32
+    APPEND -c ESXi-6.0.0-Update2-3620759-HPE/boot.cfg

+    label hddboot
+    LOCALBOOT 0x80
+    MENU LABEL 0 - Boot from LOCAL DISK

+The last file that you will want to update is "boot.cfg" located at "..\tftp_root\ESXi-Install-ISO" directory.
+The file will actually show something that looks a little different,

+    a.
+Each file listed will look like this "/tboot.b00" or "/b.b00"
+    b. kernelopt line will be default

+So you have 2 things to do here:

+1. Remove the leading "/" character on each file name (easy with notepad.exe) with a quick search and replace.
+2. Set the kernelopt line to "kernelopt=ks=nfs://10.x.y.z/nfs_root/ks.cfg" or something similar

     default menu.c32
     menu title ESX Boot Menu